Dreaming of a turtle: the wisdom of those who never hurry

 Ask yourself: “Is there something important in my life that I am rushing, or scolding for being slow?
 What would change if I let it move at its own pace — trusting that the turtle arrives at the destination?”

 Astrological note: A slowly walking turtle evokes Saturn in the 10th or 6th house, or Saturn transiting through the 10th house.
-Capricorn and Virgo with a strong Saturn carry this gift of steady, unhurried movement.
+Capricorns and Virgos with a strong Saturn carry this gift of steady, unhurried movement.
 If Saturn is now transiting your 10th house — a slow but faithful path toward the goal is especially important.

 She has pulled inward.
 Closed herself.
 Outside — only the shell.
 In this image there is something comprehensible: the wish to hide when the outside world becomes too much.

-Your Protector speaks here, through the archetype of protective withdrawal — the part that builds a shell when the outer world becomes unbearable.
+Your Protector speaks here: the part that builds a shell when the outer world becomes unbearable.
 A turtle in her shell is the image of having closed yourself.
 Or of wanting to close.
-This is not cowardice — this is a very ancient survival mechanism.
+This is not cowardice but a very ancient survival mechanism.

 The question is not whether withdrawing into the shell is good or bad.
 The question is: for how long?
 And for what purpose?